procrastinate-org/procrastinate/docs/howto/events.rst

     This is quite early-stage, likely to get a better interface in the future

-At anypoint, you can look at the ``procrastinate_jobs`` table for information regarding the success rate and the average number of retries of your jobs, but this doesn't help if you're interested in time-related information, or if you want to search for jobs based on the date of some events they went through.
+At any point, you can look at the ``procrastinate_jobs`` table for information regarding the success rate and the average number of retries of your jobs, but this doesn't help if you're interested in time-related information, or if you want to search for jobs based on the date of some events they went through.